 Dear clients and friends,

-Most importantly, please know that our professionals are here to serve you.
+Please know that our professionals are here to serve you.
 If you have a question or concern, please call or email us.
 Whether you might be a client or a friend of the firm, we also want to take the time to thank you.
-In this busy world, we know that we do not say thanks often enough.
-We know that we would not be here without you.
+In this busy world, we know that we do not often slow down to say thanks.
+We know that we would not be here as a thriving firm without you.

-Whatever your faith or spiritual beliefs, we wish you peace and good health this holiday season, and in the years ahead.
+Most importantly, whatever your faith or beliefs, we wish you peace, good health, and good relationships this holiday season and in the years ahead.

 Dowell Group, LLP